BrandanBurgess/b07lab1/info.md

 -Separated arrays for coefficients and exponents representing polynomials

--Added File read and write for polynomials
+-Added file read and write for polynomials

 -Added method to multiply polynomials